+when $B$ is an $\FF_q$-algebra (we can even choose $k\in\ZZ$ if $\tau$ is invertible on $B$).
+This is used often in the paper.
 These properties have been observed in \cite{PEL6} (\footnote{Another way to check these identities is to first proving them in the case $d=2$, and noticing that for general $d$ (here we use the notation $\leveln{(\cdot)}$ because we consider several values for $d$), $\Hthree{d}{x}{y}$ is a symmetric power: }).

 We also define, with $x,t$ independent indeterminates, the matrices

 and when it is well defined, for $a,b\in F$, we set

 Then we have: \begin{Proposition}[Papanikolas] \end{Proposition} See \cite[Proposition 4.3.6]{PAP}.
 Papanikolas' proof of the second formula is also reproduced in \cite[\S 7.2]{PEL6}).
 We are going to use the matrices $\dPn_i(\theta,\theta^q)$ often, so that we introduce an ad hoc notation for them: